10 options for after-school child care

-Here are 10 suggestions to help your family fill the after-school hours with affordable care:
+Here are 10 suggestions to help your family fill the after-school hours with affordable care.

-- Get a Babysitter
+2. Get a babysitter.

-If your kids are a little older and you just need someone to simply watch them until you get home, a babysitter may be a good option.
-They're usually not as focused on child development as a nanny, but can be a better fit for your family.
+If your kids are a little older and you need someone to simply watch them until you get home, a babysitter may be a good option.
+They're usually not as focused on child development as a nanny, but it can be a better fit for your family.

 A neighborhood teen may be your family's solution, especially if the teen already serves as your date-night babysitter.
-Your child has already built a rapport with the sitter and teens are often great homework helpers, too.
+Your child has already built a rapport with the sitter, and teens are often great homework helpers, too.
 As with all care providers, a teen caring for your child should hold infant and child CPR certification.

 According to Dischler, a family child care center can be a great answer to the after-school care question.
 They're run in providers' homes, so kids benefit from a small, family-like environment, while you know they're taken care of until you get home.

-LEARN MORE: Find more resources about Family Child Care.
+LEARN MORE: Find more resources about family child care.

-Child care cooperatives can be formed by a group of parents, by neighbors in a community, or by businesses that want to help their employees by providing professional co-op child care.
+Child care cooperatives can be formed by a group of parents, by neighbors in a community or by businesses that want to help their employees by providing professional co-op child care.
 In most neighborhood child care co-ops, no money changes hands.
 Parents simply ask for care when they need it and care for other members' children in return.

-- Enroll in a School-Based Program
+5. Enroll in a school-based program.

 In some schools, teachers provide after-school child care.
 Children are in a safe environment and will know the adults involved in providing care.
 Privately run programs sometimes operate their own after-school program at a school site.
-A big plus: In either of these situations, your child will be in a familiar environment.
+In either of these situations, your child will be in a familiar environment.

-- Head to the YMCA
+7. Head to the YMCA.

-- Rely on Family
+8. Rely on family.

 A flexible work schedule can help with after-school care.
 An arrangement like this might involve one parent dropping off the kids in the morning, while the other parent gets to work early.
-That way, the parent who got to work early can put in a full day at the office AND get home by the time the kids are out of school.
+That way, the parent who got to work early can put in a full day at the office and get home by the time the kids are out of school.